tnichols217/notes/obsid-readme.md

 More columns can be nested within other columns simply by creating a new column within the callout.
 More examples can be seen below.

+## Codeblock syntax

+The

+Similar to the callout syntax, use a col codeblock to

 ## Codeblock Settings Block
 All blocks have a settings header that is defined as everything above a `===` delimiter